Eddie Money Net Worth at Death: Albums, Tours & Full Biography

 Eddie Money’s discography reads like a classic rock playlist.
 His most beloved songs include:

-“Take Me Home Tonight” deserves special mention.
-The song’s opening — borrowing Ronnie Spector’s vocal from “Be My Baby” — was a masterstroke.
-It bridged the 1960s girl-group era and 1980s rock radio in a way few songs managed.
+“Take Me Home Tonight” – The recording included an unusual decision: Ronnie Spector’s vocal from “Be My Baby” was borrowed directly – with full permission.
+Ronnie not only gave her blessing but came into the studio and recorded live vocals.
+This collaboration bridged the 1960s girl-group sound with 1986 rock radio in a way that rarely works – but this time worked perfectly.
 The track earned Eddie a Grammy nomination for Best Male Rock Vocal Performance in 1987.

 MTV Breakthrough and Mainstream Success